 - Botanic Gardens – take the family for a picnic or sit on the banks of the Yarra and watch the world go by.

-- Cycle the Bayside Foreshore – stretch the legs on a bike ride from St Kilda to Brighton Beach and check out the colourful bathing boxes.
+- Cycle the Bayside Foreshore – stretch your legs on a bike ride from St Kilda to Brighton Beach and check out the colourful bathing boxes.

-- Walk along the Yarra River and a BBQ on the river bank in Summer.
+- Walk along the Yarra River and have a BBQ on the river bank in Summer.

 Where to stay in Melbourne

 Melbourne is a huge city with so many great accommodation options.
 We recommend staying in the CBD to make sure you’re near all the best attractions.
 Here are some of our favourite places to stay:

 Budget accommodation in Melbourne: